All Episodes

 Very good.

-That was uh Senator Feinstein.
+Justice, that was Senator Feinstein.

-Instead of race politics and they took away your economic relief.
+And they took away your economic relief.

-Well, the fact is that Congress can't pass your economic relief.
+The fact is that Congress can't pass your economic relief.

-So that's why you're not getting the student loan forgiveness, is because Congress won't compromise.
+So that's why you're not getting the student loan forgiveness is because Congress won't compromise.

 Okay, so what's interesting about that, you said that about the religious liberty case.